stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   The crystal-detector seemed to function well, pointing steadily in a direction verifying Anderson's report.
-It is curious how that principle of affinity works--without any of the fakery of the old &lsquo;divining rods' back home.
+It is curious how that principle of affinity works--without any of the fakery of the old "divining rods' back home.
 There must be a great deposit of crystals within a thousand miles, though I suppose those damnable man-lizards always watch and guard it.
 Possibly they think we are just as foolish for coming to Venus to hunt the stuff as we think they are for grovelling in the mud whenever they see a piece of it, or for keeping that great